Drug Crimes A New Approach to Legal representation

 Accused of a crime involving unlawful drugs?
 Call (205) 900-3815 or reach Elizabeth Hunter online for a free initial consultation.

-Alabama Drug Crime Laws
+Understanding Alabama Drug Crime Laws

 Alabama drug crimes are governed by stringent laws under the Alabama Code, Title 13A.
 These laws cover a comprehensive range of offenses, from possession and distribution to manufacturing and trafficking.
 These crimes include unlawful street drugs as well as unauthorized prescription medicines, such as Adderall, Xanax, OxyContin, and Vicodin.